tylerapritchard/TESSGI_Tut_Step0/Step0.md

 You can do this by pressing ALT+D, typing in cmd, then hitting Enter.

-Then, following the [jupyter notebooks documentation]([Running the Notebook &#8212; Jupyter Documentation 4.1.1 alpha documentation](https://docs.jupyter.org/en/latest/running.html)), you will start up the jupyter notebook server by entering the following at the command line:
+Then, following the [jupyter notebooks documentation](https://docs.jupyter.org/en/latest/running.html), you will start up the jupyter notebook server by entering the following at the command line:

 `jupyter notebook`